 Part of a Whole

-The BS in Architecture program resides in the School of Constructed Environments (SCE).
+The BFA Architectural Design program resides in the School of Constructed Environments (SCE).
 This academic home supports the interdisciplinary inquiry that distinguishes Parsons as a whole.
 Students in other SCE programs—interior, product, and lighting design—share with architectural design students research and fabrication facilities and an open design studio with wireless digital capability.
 These colleagues also collaborate on projects, dismantling the boundaries that historically have constrained design disciplines.
 In the process, they form an intimate community of learners.

 Liberal Arts Inquiry